-* Ten-year yield reverses early rise as Chinese stocks tumble
+* Ten-year yield reverses early rise as Chinese stocks

 * JGB 20- and 30-year yields off one-month high